nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-and therefore have only pretended to pretend. anyone should be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually think and prefer [data][irony] to nudge them in the direction of an informed sense of right speaking.
+and therefore have only pretended to pretend. anyone should be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually think and prefer [data][irony] to nudge them in the direction of an informed sense of right speaking. so in some sense it must be reasonably said one is not "controlling" another's thought: one cannot control another to be taken "ironically", nor probably "literally", "echoically", nor yet "metonymically," for that matter. words don't do that.

+by this point we'll have recognized the perlocutionary force of communication, the performativity of language. while we can analyze words on screens and in texts, there's a force of thought, as it were, which remains *outer world*.

 #### mental structure